 Gnaraloo Bay is a world-class surfing, kitesurfing, windsurfing and fishing wilderness.
-Those who make the journey to this secluded spot will also be rewarded with some of the finest beaches and snorkelling spots to be found on the UNESCO World Heritage listed Ningaloo Reef.
+Those who make the journey to this secluded spot will also be rewarded with some of the finest beaches and snorkelling spots to be found on the United Nations Educational, Scientific and Cultural Oranisation (UNESCO) World Heritage listed Ningaloo Reef.

-Carnarvon is your gateway to Gnaraloo, and you can choose to drive the 904 kilometre route from Perth, or hop on a two-hour flight from Perth airport.
-From there, it’s a 140-kilometre drive (mainly unsealed roads) to reach Gnaraloo Bay.
+Carnarvon is your gateway to Gnaraloo, and you can choose to drive the 904 kilometre route from Perth, or hop on a 2 hour flight from Perth airport.
+From there, it’s a 140 kilometre drive (mainly unsealed roads) to reach Gnaraloo Bay.

 The sheer size and power of the waves at Gnaraloo Point are only suitable for experienced surfers – they travel the world to test their skills at the renowned Tombstones.